 - Update online calendars – Update Facebook, Instagram the WordPress with new calendars.
 (Facebook does not support PDF’s, see “Printing the Calendar below).
 Like all posts right away to help advertise.

-- Orient new organizers and teachers – Best done in person, will be easier in person, and will make them feel welcome, involved and valued.
+- Orient new organizers and teachers – Best done in person, will be easier in person and will make them feel welcome, involved and valued.
 Explain how Free Skool works with new volunteers, show them the websites, give them usernames and passwords to everything, see how they’d like to be involved.
 With teachers, give them advice on how to plan and teach classes, point them to resources or other teachers they could speak too and answer questions they may have.
 The “Teach” page has more info and suggestions.

 - Find new artists – Sign-up list below for calendar artists.
-This is an easy job, people like to do the art.

 - Update archived class descriptions on “Archives” page